yorickp/ng-be-workshop-2024-nx-masterclass/exercises/advanced/continuous-deployment.md

 ### 2. Providing the environment variables to pipeline

 Remeber how we created those `.local.env.` files?
 These unfortunately stay on your machine and are not pushed to CI, so we need to feed our pipeline with those values.

-1. Go to your GitHub workshop repo
-2. Click on **"Settings"** at the top
-3. Then **"Secrets"** on the left menu bar
-4. Add values for all the variables we've been keeping in `.local.env` files
+Go to your GitHub repo and open `Settings`.
+Under `Secrets and variables`, select `Actions`, and then create a `New repository secret` for each of the variables we've been keeping in `.local.env` files.
+Make sure to use the same names and values.

 ![GitHub secrets](../assets/github-secrets.png)